 These trips came to a halt when my closest cousins moved out of Pakistan, and then some of us had to take studies seriously.
 I was 12 the last time we went up north, and my memories don’t serve me well.
 I wish I had kept a journal to document our travels.

 Anyway.
 So this is my exposure to Pakistan’s northern territories.
 I was pleasantly surprised to see them again at ITB, where the Mir of Hunza, H.E.
 Mir Ghazanfar Ali Khan, Governor Gilgit-Baltistan (GB) led the delegation and showcased offerings from his part of the country later at a private event hosted by the Embassy of Pakistan in Berlin at Institute of Cultural Diplomacy.

-I left security out of the list of concerns on purpose because while media feeds masses bullshit about law and order situation in north, the truth is that people of north are some of the most peace loving people that I have come across.
-Tribal doesn’t always equate to barbarism, and people of north will teach you that in more ways than one.
+I left security out of the list of concerns on purpose because while media feeds masses bullshit about law and order situation in the north, the truth is that people of the north are some of the most peace-loving people that I have come across.
+Tribal doesn’t always equate to barbarism, and people of the north will teach you that in more ways than one.

 Zeb Travels: www.zebtravels.com.pk

 I may visit Pakistan this summer, and am planning to take one of the trips with Find My Adventure with German (my BFF).
 If I do, you will surely hear about it.

 So, what is on your travel bucket list for this year?